Olivier de Germay

 Olivier Jacques Marie Certain de Germay de Cirfontaine (born 18 September 1960) is a French prelate of the Catholic Church who has been metropolitan archbishop of Lyon since December 2020.
 He served as bishop of Ajaccio from 2012 to 2020.
-Before taking up his clerical career, he served as a paratrooper in the French army.
+Before taking up his clerical career, he served as a paratrooper in the French Army.

 Early life and career

 Olivier de Germay was born on 18 September 1960 in Tours, France.
-He was the third of five children born to Christian de Germay, a general in the French army, and Claude Bullier.
-He studied at the Military Lyceum in La Flèche and the Special Military School of Saint-Cyr in Coëtquidan, earning an engineering diploma and the rank of captain.
+He was the third of five children born to Christian de Germay, a divisional general in the French Army, and Claude Bullier.
+After completing his classes préparatoires at the Prytanée nationale militaire in La Flèche, he studied at the Special Military School of Saint-Cyr in Coëtquidan, earning an engineering diploma and the rank of sous-lieutenant.
 Beginning in 1986 he served five years as an army paratrooper based in Tarbes, taking part in missions in Chad, Central Africa and Iraq.
-He left the army with the rank of lieutenant.
+He left the army with the rank of capitaine.
 He later described a moment of insight he experienced while on duty in Africa:

 I lived a few days in the desert.
 I met people there who lived on three times nothing and who were happier than me.
 People who exuded an inner peace, while I was grappling with diffuse feelings of unease.
 I suddenly realized that by leading a life centered on myself, I was moving away from the essential.
 At that time, I didn't think of becoming a priest, I only had the irrepressible desire to change my life...